 The protections afforded also apply where a person is unfairly treated because they are wrongly perceived to have a particular characteristic (or are treated as though they do), or because they associate with someone who has the characteristic.
 For example, the protection extends to the carer, partner or family of a person discriminated against.

 As it applies to employees

 You are required to treat all employees or job applicants the same.
 This covers all areas of employment, including recruitment, terms and conditions, promotion and transfers, training and development, and the dismissal process.
 This requirement applies to all employers regardless of the size of the business.

 There are rules against employers asking job applicants disability-related questions and you are required to make reasonable adjustments to help disabled people fulfil the job they are employed to undertake or are applying for.
-For example, you would not be allowed to reject an applicant for a receptionist position from someone in a wheelchair on the grounds that the reception desk was too high.
+For example, you would not be allowed to reject an applicant who uses a wheelchair for a receptionist position on the grounds that the reception desk was too high.
 Rather, you are required to make modifications to the desk to enable them to undertake this role.

 You are required to protect your staff from harassment at all times.
 This means taking steps to protect staff from harassment by other staff members, suppliers and customers.
 Further, an employee may claim harassment even if they are not the person that is being harassed.
 This can happen, for example:

 - where witnessing the harassment of another employee results in the creation of an intimidating environment for the witness